Typhoid Vaccine for Kids

 Things to Avoid Before or After Getting the Typhoid Vaccine

 Before giving your child the typhoid vaccine, keep these things in mind:

-- This vaccine cannot be given if your child is allergic to any component of the vaccine.
-The doctor must be made aware of allergies if any, much before the vaccination is given.
+- This vaccine cannot be given if your child is allergic to any vaccine component.
+The doctor must be made aware of any allergies, much before the vaccination is given.

-- Your child must not be even moderately ill at the time of getting the vaccination.
+- Your child must not be even moderately ill when getting the vaccination.

-- Anyone who has had a severe reaction to the previous dose of the same vaccine should not be given another dose.
+- Anyone with a severe reaction to the previous dose of the same vaccine should not be given another dose.

 If you are worried that your toddler may have missed the vaccine at 9 months, don’t worry – you can still give it to her before she turns one.
 Moreover, TCV can be given to your child at any time.

 Typhoid vaccine side-effects are generally mild – they tend to go away in a few days.
 In rare cases, there may be an allergic reaction.
 The side-effects have been discussed below:

 1. Serious Side-Effects